Deepchavda007/Research_Paper_Scratch_Implement/README.md

 - MobileNet
 - AlexNet

-All architectures are compatible with both Keras.
+All architectures are compatible with Keras.